 This creates the same process as the bubble shape airlock, where the water allows CO2 to escape, but keeps outside oxygen from entering your fermentation bucket or carboy.

-If you want to buy some nice 3-piece airlocks online you can Check out Amazon’s Choices Here
+If you want some inspiration for 3-piece airlocks online you can check out Amazon’s choices by clicking this link.

 My Personal Recommendation of Airlock

 If you’ve read other of my blog posts you may have noticed that I tend to go for the options that require the least amount of work.

 The same thing applies to the choice of which airlock to use.

 Most homebrewers will probably agree that the 3-piece airlock is the best suited airlock for fermentation.

 You can use the Bubble/s-shape airlocks too, but they are a bit annoying to clean as previously mentioned, but that being said, they are rather cheap, so you can just use each airlock once and then have a bunch laying around for future use.

 There is no set-in-stone airlock that’s simply the best, but if you look across the many homebrewing forums out there, they will most likely recommend you go for the 3-piece airlock to save yourself the trouble of a long cleaning process.

 Homebrew Airlock Alternatives

 A thing that can occur for any home brewer, is suddenly finding yourself in a situation where it’s time for fermenting, but you’re unexpectedly out of airlocks!